 However, if the true beer hall feel is what you’re after and being squashed among Berliners is your thing, then a Friday night at the Hofbräuhaus might just be up your street.
 The summer months are also not to be missed, with plentiful outdoor seating just off Alexanderplatz.

-The staff are friendly and chatty, especially if you’re willing to try your hand at German (although they do also have English menus) and the food is fantastic – the ‘Hoppel Poppel’ (a gigantic omelette stuffed with spuds, pork, onions and cheese) is worth ordering not just because of the name, but it’s also pretty delicious.
-Street view in Mitte district (Shutterstock)
+The staff are friendly and chatty, especially if you’re willing to try your hand at German (although they do also have English menus) and the food is fantastic.
+Try the hoppel poppel (a gigantic omelette stuffed with spuds, pork, onions and cheese) - not just because of its name - it’s absolutely delicious.

 Another gem hidden away in Berlin’s Nikolaiviertel is the Georgbräu, and it couldn’t be more different from the Nussbaum.

 A huge, high-ceilinged, spacious pub situated right on the river, it’s one of the many establishments in Berlin that has its own in-house brewery, and is the only place you’ll find St George Pilsener.
 In the summer, it’s perfect for relaxing alongside the Spree River with a beer in hand, especially if you’re interested in trying beers other than pilsner.